RomeCore/RCParsing/README.md

 ## Why RCParsing outstands

 It designed to be a more convenient than other libraries, and later it been optimized and now it has a better performance than other libraries.
 It also supports both modes: AST and immediate calculations, or them together.
-RCParsing can produce stack traces for errors, recover from them, and soon will support walk traces and incremental parsing (in the next update).
+RCParsing can produce stack traces for errors, recover from them, and supports incremental parsing.

 # Benchmarks